About This Case Study

 What The Creatives Made

 150 most popular Australian names printed on bottles instead of the Coca-Cola logo.
 People hunted for their names, shared photos, gifted personalised bottles.
-The campaign rolled out to 80+ countries.
+The campaign subsequently rolled out to over 80 markets worldwide.

 "Share a Coke."